Quick answer

 How long should I wait for my battery to charge?

-Charging times can vary based on the battery capacity and charger model.
+Charging times vary based on battery capacity and charger model.
 Refer to the manufacturer's current spec sheet for accurate charging times.

 What should I do if my battery is swollen?